Professor Subhajit Basu

 - Location: G.16 Liberty Building

-- Website: Selected Works of Subhajit Basu | Twitter | LinkedIn | Googlescholar | Researchgate | ORCID
+- Website: Academia.edu | Selected Works of Subhajit Basu | Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

 I hold a PhD from Liverpool John Moores University and an LLB from the University College of Law, Faculty of Law, Calcutta University.
 I was called to the Bar in 1998 and worked as an Advocate specialising in Corporate Law in India.

 I am a co-author of the Book "Privacy and Healthcare Data: 'Choice of Control' to 'Choice' and 'Control'?"
 (Routledge, 2016).
-The book aims to open up the debate of how data could help medical research.
+The book aims to open the debate about how data could help medical research.
 The book also aims to shape and inform policy and to prevent one specific party – government or industry from exerting too much control.

-- Co-Investigator: ‘Review of Legislation and Policy Guidance Relating to Adult Social Care' (funded by Commissioner of Older People Northern Ireland and Government of Northern Ireland, 2014-2015).
-The full report for the COPNI can be downloaded here.http://www.copni.org/images/documents/COPNI_Report_-_03_June_2015.pdf
+- Co-PI: 'Review of Legislation and Policy Guidance Relating to Adult Social Care' (funded by Commissioner of Older People Northern Ireland and Government of Northern Ireland, 2014-2015).
+The full report for the COPNI can be downloaded here.

 Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce; Member of the Brazilian Academy of Crime Sciences: Committee on International Cybercrime Law; Research Fellow of African Centre for Cyberlaw and Cybercrime Prevention (ACCP); Advisor to Centre for Law and Technology (Nepal); Member of Advisory Board Centre for Cyber Victim Counselling; Fellow of the Higher Education Academy; Member of Dean's Council, International Association of Law Schools.

-I am happy to supervise PhD students in the general areas of my research interests.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
+For Prospective PhD Students: I warmly welcome and am available to mentor doctoral candidates interested in exploring areas that are aligned with my research expertise.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 Research groups and institutes